srenevey/orbital_propagator/README.md

 ## Building the doc

-Install doxygen and then from the *doc* directory enter
+The API documentation can be built using Doxygen.
+Once Doxygen is installed, navigate to the `doc` directory and enter

 ```bash
 doxygen
 ```

-The main entry point is *doc/html/index.html*.
+The main entry point is `doc/html/index.html`.